Gigaspaces/xap-docs/site/content/xap120adm/logging.markdown

 # Overriding the Default Configuration

-The configuration defined in the `gs_logging.properties` file may be overridden by either using system properties or by providing an external configuration file with overrides.
+The configuration defined in the `xap_logging.properties` file may be overridden by either using system properties or by providing an external configuration file with overrides.
 This external configuration file should be located in the classpath under:

 ```bash
 /config/gs_ext_logging.properties
 ```

-Any configuration that you wish to override in `gs_logging.properties` file, should appear in `gs_ext_logging.properties` with its new value.
+Any configuration that you wish to override in `xap_logging.properties` file, should appear in `gs_ext_logging.properties` with its new value.
 The same applies for system properties, e.g.

 ```bash
 -Dcom.gigaspaces.exceptions.level=WARNING
 ```

-{{% info "Defining System Properties when Starting GSCs, GSMs and other runtime components "%}}
+{{% note "Defining System Properties when Starting GSCs, GSMs and other runtime components "%}}
 The recommended way to define system properties when starting service grid components is to wrap the original script, e.g. `gsc.sh(bat)` with a wrapper script which include the EXT_JAVA_OPTIONS variable.
 The `setenv.sh(bat)` script which is used by these components will pick these options automatically and use them as JVM arguments.
-{{% /info %}}
+{{% /note %}}

 # Overriding the Configuration File